kristiania-pg6301-2024/pg6301-frontend-programming/README.md

 <details>

 "Implicit flow" means that the login provider (Google) will not require a client secret to complete the authentication.
-This is often not recommended, and for example Active Directory instead uses another mechanism called PKCE, which protects against some security risks.
+This is often not recommended, and for example Microsoft Entra ID instead uses another mechanism called PKCE, which protects against some security risks.

 1. Set up the application in [Google Cloud Console](https://console.cloud.google.com/apis/credentials).
 Create a new